gabriel-fortin-leblanc/network-analysis/README.md

 ## Credits

-The package Network Analysis is maintened by [Gabriel Fortin-Leblanc](https://github.com/gabriel-fortin-leblanc).
+The package Network Analysis is maintained by [Gabriel Fortin-Leblanc](https://github.com/gabriel-fortin-leblanc).

 ## Contact